oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 Holder Binding.
 The `cnf` claim MUST be present when Holder Binding is to be supported.
-It SHOULD contain a JWK as defined in Section 3.2. of [@!RFC7800] and in this case, the `kid` (Key ID) member MUST be present in the JWK.
-For cryptographic Holder Binding, the Holder Binding JWT in the Combined Format for Presentation MUST be signed by the key identified in this claim.
+It SHOULD contain a JWK as defined in Section 3.2. of [@!RFC7800] and in this case, the `kid` (Key ID) member MUST be present in the JWK and the Holder Binding JWT in the Combined Format for Presentation MUST be signed by the key identified in this claim.
 * `type`
     * REQUIRED.
 The type of the Verifiable Credential, e.g., `IdentityCredential`, as defined in (#type-claim).